r-mazurek/spam-detector-project/README.md

 ### Project Overview

 In this project, I developed a simple email classification app that categorizes user-submitted emails as either spam or not-spam.
-To achieve this, I trained a machine learning model on pre-processed data, evaluated its performance, and successfully optimized it, reducing the error rate by 25%.
+To achieve this, I trained a machine learning model on pre-processed data, evaluated its performance, and successfully optimized it, reducing the initial error rate by over 25%.
 The final model was exported using joblib and integrated into a user-friendly GUI built with Tkinter.

 ### Documentation